 Continuous problems are more difficult to solve.
 One solution could be to discretise a continuous space into bins.
-However, this may throws away valuable information concerning the geometry of the domain.
+However, this may throw away valuable information regarding the geometry of the domain.
 It may also face the problem of the curse of dimensionality if the number of bins necessary is too large.

 Deterministic vs stochastic policy

-If we’re in that state, this specific action will be executed.
+For each given state, a specific action will be executed.

 action = policy(state)